 Once managers have been classified in the applicable standardised manager occupational category, relevant employers then need to allocate the appropriate reporting level to the CEO (or equivalent).

-The reporting level to the CEO is the relative hierarchical position of the manager according to the internal organisational chart (i.e. the number of levels, or distance, between the manager and the CEO).
-It is reported as follows:
+The reporting level to the CEO is the relative hierarchical position of the manager based on the internal organisational chart (i.e. the number of levels, or distance, between the manager and the CEO).